FLSA STATUS: Non-Exempt

 REPORTS TO: Director of Development

-- Assist in maintaining accurate records in the donor database
+- Help maintain accurate records in the donor database.

-- College junior, senior or graduate student in nonprofit management or business field
+- College junior, senior or graduate student, preferably in nonprofit management, business, public relations or marketing field.

 PHYSICAL DEMANDS: While performing the duties of this job, the employee is regularly required to sit and stand; must have visual acuity to read and draft reports, memorandums, and other printed matter, and must be able to lift up to 50 pounds.

-WORK ENVIRONMENT: The employee will work year round in both an office environment and outdoors.
-The noise level in the work environment varies from quiet to loud; situations characteristic to working with school-age children are common; and travel to other sites within the metropolitan area and to rural communities statewide are possible.
+WORK ENVIRONMENT: The employee will work year-round in both an office environment and outdoors.
+The noise level in the work environment varies from quiet to loud; situations characteristic to working with school-age children are common; and travel to other sites within the metropolitan area are possible.